spekarchik/TheBlockOfAngel/MOD_README.md

 - **Alchemy with a twist:** two exotic potions expand your environmental control:
   - **Splash Destroying Potion** — brewed from a Prismarine Shard and a Splash Awkward Potion.
 Destroys and transforms blocks on impact, and sometimes drops valuable resources.
 Useful for farming Saltpeter from Tuff, Clay from sand near water, Prismarine Crystals, Diamond Powder, and more.
   - **Soaring Spore Essence** — made from a Froglight and Potion of Slow Falling.
 Grants the **Glowing** and **Slow Falling** effects to mobs or players, toggled on or off with each use.
 Can also be used to upgrade armor, giving it toggleable passive effects.
-- **Angel Block:** creates a safe zone, free from monsters.
+- **The Block of Angel:** creates a safe zone, free from monsters.
 The block can ignore specific monsters by using filters, which are activated by items.
 Using an Echo Shard resets the filter, and the block's color changes based on the number of monsters added to the filter.
-- **Angel Rod:** grants mobile protection while exploring; place it as a camp beacon or carry it in your hand.
+- **The Rod of Angel:** grants mobile protection while exploring; place it as a camp beacon or carry it in your hand.
-- **Devil Block** while it prevents monsters from dying, it also gradually spreads an epidemic, changing the surrounding blocks.
-By using certain items on the Devil Block, you can summon monsters — useful for collecting rare drops like monster heads and music discs.
+- **The Block of Devil** while it prevents monsters from dying, it also gradually spreads an epidemic, changing the surrounding blocks.
+By using certain items on The Block of Devil, you can summon monsters — useful for collecting rare drops like monster heads and music discs.
 - **Meaningful progression:** each shortcut is earned, not given.

 > *Survive first.
 Shine later.*